 Flash Mount: None – Built in Flash

 The company that exists today with the name Konica is not the same one that was at one time one of the most highly respected Japanese camera makers.
-The company that make this AiBORG could trace its roots all the way back to a man named Sugiura Rokusaburo who in 1873 sold pharmacy supplies in Tokyo, Japan.
+The company that made this AiBORG could trace its roots all the way back to a man named Sugiura Rokusaburo who in 1873 sold pharmacy supplies in Tokyo, Japan.
 Sugiura launched his own pharmacy company, named Konishi Honten in 1878.
 In 1882, the company began producing its own photographic materials and selling them to other Japanese companies.
 20 years later, Konishi sold the Cherry Hand Camera, which was the very first Japanese made consumer camera.

 Over the next 2 decades, Konishi Honten did very well, and in 1921 the company was renamed G.K.
 Konishiroku Honten.
 The company continued to be successful throughout the 20s, releasing several other lines of cameras and even founded the Konishi College of Photography in 1923.
 In 1931, the company released the first ever commercially available Japanese camera lens, known as the Hexar.